dsmurrell/autobazaar/README.md

 - `digitalocean.baseapi.DataReadError: The image you specified is not available in the selected region, you can transfer it to this region from the images pages.`
   This means that the image for the smallest Ubuntu instance is not available in the region that you selected in the optional section of the `ab.cfg` file.

-block doesn't exist? email at `dsmurrell at gmail dot com`.
+block doesn't exist? email me at `dsmurrell at gmail dot com`.